danielfrey/sublime-cucumber-step-finder/README.md

 # Sublime Text 2 plugin: Cucumber Step Finder

-This plugin supports Rails developers in easier finding their cucumber steps.
+This plugin supports Rails developers to easily navigate to their cucumber (http://cukes.info) steps.

-It provides a command, listing all steps in the open project and lets you choose a step using the builtin mechanism for search.
+It provides a command, listing all steps in the open project and lets you choose a step using the built-in mechanism for search.

 #Installation
 ## Mac OSX (manual)